jadlerfisher/IDN-in-VR-Resources/README.md

 ## Requirements
 The code and tutorials used in the course relied on the [VR Interaction Framework from Bearded Ninja Games.](https://bng.itch.io/vr-interaction-framework)

+## Additional Resources
+Additional resources for this and similar work can be found at the [Association for Research into Interactive Digital Narratives](https://ardin.online/).